Reviews You Can Rely On

 Credit: Jenna Ammerman

 What might be even more impressive than the 700's noise-canceling ability is the fact that it achieves such isolation without creating an odd sensation in your eardrums.
 When using headphones with active noise cancellation, many people report feeling pressure or a vacuum in their ears (which are two sides of the same coin).
-Even the best noise cancelling headphones we've tested can only minimize that feeling, but the Bose 700 manages to all but eliminate it.
+Even the premium noise cancelling headphones we've tested can only minimize that feeling, but the Bose 700 manages to all but eliminate it.

 Comfort